Character Education & Learning Systems

 In particular, we have focussed on helping students to understand the ways and means by which they can improve their self-development and achievement.

-Specifically, we have developed two important educational resources that support educators and students on how they can improve achievement.
+We have developed two important educational resources that support educators and students on how they can improve achievement.

 Exemplars – It is important that students can learn from amazing people from history who have made outstanding contributions to science, medicine, engineering, music, business, literature, exploration, art, technology and other areas.
 We have therefore created the website – www.amazingpeopleschools.com

 This helps educators and students to focus on developing character strengths and bolster wellbeing.
-In particular, the resources provide life stories of achievements by role models from whom students can learn.
-For example, students can learn from the processes used by Marie Curie, the only woman to win two Nobel prizes in science, despite facing many personal challenges in her life.
+In particular, the resources provides life stories of achievements by role models from whom students can learn.
+For example, students can learn from the processes used by Marie Curie, the only woman to win two Nobel prizes in Science, despite facing many personal challenges in her life.
 They can gain insights into how Thomas Edison, who had little formal education due to being profoundly deaf, was able to make technical breakthroughs and register over 2000 patents.
 Students can learn from Harriet Tubman who escaped slavery and became a civil rights leader.
 These are all inspirational exemplars of achievement ad good character.

-Can Do Spirit – In the study of over 500 amazing achievers, I noted that notwithstanding intelligence, education, money and creativity, amazing people developed a ‘can do spirit.’
+Can Do Spirit – In the study of over 500 amazing achievers, I noted that beyond intelligence, education, money and creativity, amazing people developed a ‘can do spirit.’
 This reflected their purpose and determination to convert ideas into successful applications.

 Therefore, we have created another educational resource that helps educators encourage students to improve their ‘can do spirit’.
 This is done through a virtual travel resource, where five teenage students from India, South Africa, Australia, China and USA form a touring music group.
 They have the ‘can do spirit’ approach, and help students to learn about people in different countries and cultures.